alecdotninja/animator/README.md

 ### Troubleshooting reanimation issues

 To be consistent with existing ActiveRecord behavior, plain Animator methods return a reference to the object on which they are called regardless of failure.
-This means that you must check `destroyed?` on an instance to know if `reanimate` was successful.
+This means `destroyed?` on each instance must be checked to know if `reanimate` was successful.
 The `!` versions of the methods will raise informative exceptions upon failure, and in some cases, provide troubleshooting tips.